wrh2/sputnik/Phase1/Test_Plan/Test_Plan_Sputnik_Capstone.md

 #### Force Test

-Tie a rope to the board and run C3 procedures while swinging the board in a circle until at least reaching 15Gs.
-Check to see if functions properly at this force over a period of time.
+Since the sputnik module will be launched into space, it will need to be able to withstand the force provided by extreme acceleration.
+To test this we will tie a rope to the board and run C3 procedures while swinging the board in a circle until at least reaching 15Gs.
+We will perform these operations once a consistent force has been applied for a small duration of time.

                           |                              |
 ------------------------- | ---------------------------- |